nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 - **Sharing your account**: PATs should never be used to provide access to your GitHub account to others.
 Instead, use GitHub's built-in features for collaboration and access management, such as adding collaborators to repositories or using organisations and teams.

 - **Public repositories or code**: PATs provide broad access to your account, so you should never embed them in your code, especially if that code is public.
 This could allow someone to take control of your account, modify your repositories or steal your data.
-The [secret scan pre-commit hook](../../scripts/githooks/secret-scan-pre-commit.sh) that is part of this repository template should prevent you from doing so anyway.
+The [scan secrets functionality](../../docs/user-guides/Scan_secrets.md) that is part of this repository template should prevent you from doing so anyway.

 - **Broad permissions**: While PATs can have broad permissions, you should aim to restrict each token's scope to what is necessary for its purpose.
 For instance, a token used only for reading repository metadata does not need write or admin access.

 - **Long-term usage without rotation**: To limit potential exposure of your PAT, it is recommended to periodically change or "rotate" your tokens.
 This is a common security best practice for all kinds of secret keys or tokens.

+This method of authentication and authorisation using the fine-grained PAT for the purpose of automation should mostly be <u>used by the GitHub organisation owners, administrators and maintainers</u>.

 #### GitHub App